ic-myXMB/yoursite-reg-login/README.md

 # yoursite-reg-login

-YourSite: Basic PHP / MySQL Bootstrap 5 User Login, User Registration, User Welcome & User Reset Password forms with light dark mode swith
+YourSite: Basic PHP / MySQL Bootstrap 5 User Login, User Registration, User Welcome & User Reset Password forms with light dark mode switch

 Notice: This project is submitted and shared "AS IS" in the hopes that folks may find it of some use and hopefully see it as a starting point to continue on with further and improve upon.